lzh-mb-mod/RTSCamera/README.md

   The hot key config is saved in file `GameKeyConfig.xml`.

   You can modify them manually, but if you edit it incorrectly or remove them, the configuration will be reset to default.

+- Undead mode.
+HP of All agents will not change after switched on.

 ## How to install
 1. Copy `Modules` folder into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).
 It should be merged with `Modules` of the game.